Aye-aye Facts

 Aye-aye Physical Description

 In terms of both size and appearance, it follows a pattern prevalent among all known varieties of lemurs.
-That’s in the fact that it displays no notable degree of the physiological characteristic of sexual dimorphism.
-The genders thus appear virtually identical.
+That’s manifested by the fact that it displays no notable degree of the physiological characteristic of sexual dimorphism.
+The genders therefore appear virtually indistinguishable.

-The biological wonder also achieves similarly diminutive qualities in terms of its weight.
+The biological wonder of evolution also achieves similarly diminutive qualities in terms of its weight.
 The same mature adult specimens reach an average mass equaling only about 4 lbs (1.8 kg).
-The overall body shape therefore tends to be relatively thin and elongated in structure.
+As a result, the overall body shape thus tends to be relatively thin and elongated in structure.

-In its youth, the awesome animal presents a significantly different pattern of coloring than adults.
-At this time, the underside of the body shows varying shades of dark brown.
-Yet, the upper part of the body usually shows a silvery shade, with a dark stripe down the back.
+In its youth, the awesome animal presents a significantly different pattern of coloring than mature adults.
+At this time, the underside of the body shows varying shades of a deep, dark brown.
+Yet, the upper part of the body usually shows a brilliant silvery shade, with a dark stripe down the back.

-As it matures, though, this pattern Aye-aye changes.
+As it matures, though, this pattern among examples of the Aye-aye changes.
 It typically becomes a full-body coverage of dark fur, though it includes random hues.
 Most tend to consist of dark shades of yellow or brown.
 On the heqad and back, however, the tips of the hair shows white.

-Yet, it’s the hands of the creature that typically garner the most attention.
+Yet, it’s the hands of the creature that typically garner the most attention from viewers.
 That’s due to the nature of its distinctive fingers.
-All develop as quite bony in nature, but the third stands out.
+All of these develop as quite bony in nature, but the third stands out.
 This digit develops as much longer and thinner than the others on each of its hands.

 - Kingdom: Animalia